 For bathrooms, the prompting pattern matters more than for living rooms.
 Be specific about what stays, what changes, and which constraints are fixed.

-Start with what stays.
-Example: "Keep the existing toilet, the tub footprint, the window location, and the door.
+Example prompt: "Keep the existing toilet, the tub footprint, the window location, and the door.
 Replace the floor tile with 12 by 24 inch matte porcelain in a warm gray.
 Replace the vanity with a 48 inch walnut single vanity with a white quartz top.
 Add two wall sconces at 64 inches above the floor, 32 inches apart, flanking the mirror.
 Repaint the walls in warm white.
 Keep the existing trim color."

-If the bathroom is small to start with, the same rules apply, but tile choices weigh more.
-The strategies in small bathroom tile choices pair well with an AI preview — test the rules in your actual photo rather than trusting them abstractly.
+Save the best version, screenshot any details that matter (tile direction, sconce height, mirror size), and walk those into the showroom.
+The render becomes a shopping list, not a fantasy.
+If the bathroom is small to start with, the strategies in small bathroom tile choices pair well with an AI preview — test the rules in your actual photo rather than trusting them abstractly.

 Common AI bathroom design mistakes